Posts Tagged ‘best way to invest money’

 Facing shortfalls, many are postponing retirement, moving to cheaper housing, buying less-expensive food, cutting back on travel, taking bigger risks with their investments and making other sacrifices they never imagined.”
 1

-Her financial advisor is planning to help her be able to retire by shifting her assets into riskier investments that can “return 10% a year.”
+Her financial representatives is planning to help her be able to retire by shifting her assets into riskier investments that can “return 10% a year.”

-Hmmm… I wonder if that’s the same financial advisor who advised her on where to invest her money prior to the 2008 market plunge?
+Hmmm… I wonder if that’s the same financial representatives who advised her on where to invest her money prior to the 2008 market plunge?

 If people could take more risk, and do it successfully, why haven’t they been doing that all along?